innovativeenterprises/innovative-enterprises/docs/INNOVATIVE_ENTERPRISES_Story.md

     7. The client can review these profiles and submit a hire request, which appears in the agency's private dashboard for follow-up.

 ---
-*This document will continue to be updated as the INNOVATIVE ENTERPRISES ecosystem evolves.
+*This document will continue to be updated as the Innovative Enterprises ecosystem evolves.
 It stands as a testament to our commitment to structured, AI-driven innovation.*